SCLOUD-PTE-LTD/docs/private-cloud/user-guide/nat.md

 (5) External IP management

-For details about the management of the public IP address of the NAT gateway, including the viewing, binding, and unbinding of the external IP address, see  Internet IP Management.
+For details about the management of the public IP address of the NAT gateway, including the viewing, binding, and unbinding of the external IP address, see  External IP Management.

 ## Modifying the Alert Template
 Modifying the alarm template configures the monitoring data of the NAT gateway, and triggers alarms when the NAT gateway-related indicators fail or exceed the metric thresholds, and notifies relevant personnel to handle the fault to ensure the network communication between the NAT gateway and services.